A description of $A_{\infty }$-weights for VMO: Preliminaries

 we say $u$ has \textit{vanishing mean oscillation} (abbreviated to VMO).
 The set of all VMO functions on $I_0$ is denoted by ${\rm VMO}(I_0)$.
 This is a closed subspace of ${\rm BMO}(I_0)$.
-Functions of bounded mean oscillation in $\mathbb{R}^n$ were first introduced by John and Nirenberg in \cite{JN} and they applied them to smoothness problems in partial differential equation.
-The {\it John--Nirenberg inequality} for BMO functions (see \cite[VI.2]{Ga}, \cite[IV.1.3]{St}) asserts that there exists two universal positive constants $C_1$ and $C_2$ such that for any BMO function $u$, any bounded interval $I$ of $I_0$, and any $\lambda > 0$, it holds that
+The {\it John--Nirenberg inequality} for BMO functions (see \cite[VI.2]{Ga}, \cite[IV.1.3]{St}) asserts that there exists two universal positive constants $C_1$ and $C_2$ such that for any $u \in {\rm BMO}(I_0)$, any bounded interval $I$ of $I_0$, and any $\lambda > 0$, it holds that

-We say that the weight $\omega$ is a {\it Muckenhoupt $A_p$-weight} (abbreviated to $A_p$-weight) \cite{M} for $p>1$ if there exists a constant $C_p(\omega) \geq 1$ such that
+We say that the weight $\omega$ is a {\it Muckenhoupt $A_p$-weight} (abbreviated to $A_p$-weight) for $p>1$ if there exists a constant $C_p(\omega) \geq 1$ such that